boazsender/jQuery-Twitter-Plugin/README.md

 ```

 ## Examples
+You can see a prettyr thorough overview of this plugins usage from [this Gist](http://bl.ocks.org/1813727).

 ### Simple Syntax:
 Passing in a string to the plugin simply performs a search with that string.
 ```